msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 Additionally, OpenAPI v.
 2.0 introduces the concept of _space_ and _subspace_ for defining the spatial location of devices.
 Spaces represent large areas, such as a home or office, while subspaces represent smaller areas within a space, such as a living room or bedroom.

 note:
   - OpenAPI v.
-2.0 also introduces _virtual devices_ (i.e. SW-only models from custom projects or TuyaGo) not to be confused with TyaDAEMON's _virtual devices_ (subdevices: Tuya HW devices using a hub).
+2.0 also introduces _virtual devices_ (i.e. SW-only models from custom projects or TuyaGo) not to be confused with TyaDAEMON's _virtual devices_ (i.e. subdevices: Tuya HW devices using a hub).
 The _Tuya virtual devices_ do not affect TuyaDEAMON.
   - For APPs (SmartLife) Max.
 Limits (2023-09-19) see [here](https://support.tuya.com/en/help/_detail/K9q79msw3accz).

 **The 'standard' access**